apache/polaris-tools/benchmarks/README.md

 # Polaris Benchmarks

-This repository contains benchmarks for the Polaris service using Gatling.
+Benchmarks for the Polaris service using Gatling.

 ## Available Benchmarks